Roopa Ganguly: Acting career

 Ganguly received wide attention from Bollywood media and producers for her role in Chopra's Mahabharat, yet she never had a significant elevation in her Bollywood career.
 She said that things became very hard since she was an outsider and had to face the problem of casting couch.
 She featured as Rama in Tariq Shah's Hindi film Baahar Aane Tak (1990).
 The film did not meet financial success.
 Onwards, she appeared in films such as K. Bapayya's Pyar Ka Devta (1991), Raj Sippy's Saugandh (1991) and Rajkumar Kohli's Virodhi (1992) to name a few.
 In 1991, she acted in the blockbuster Kannada film Police Matthu Dada, directed by Tulsi Ramsay and Shyam Ramsay.
 In the same year, she appeared in its Hindi remake titled Inspector Dhanush.
 The film flopped at the box office.
 In 1992, she acted in A. V. Seshagiri Rao's Telugu film Inspector Bhavani, where she played the character of a sincere police officer whose object is to bring an end to those who assassinated her fiancée.
 In the same year, she acted in Sukanta Roy's Bengali film Pitrireen, where she played the character of Sathi, a photographer who inquires about her father's assassin.

-In 1993, she appeared in Goutam Ghose's award-winning Bengali film Padma Nadir Majhi, where she played the character of Kapila, a woman from the fishermen community who falls for her sister's husband and finally leaves her family to settle with him on Moynadeep island.
+In 1992, she appeared in Goutam Ghose's award-winning Bengali film Padma Nadir Majhi, where she played the character of Kapila, a woman from the fishermen community who falls for her sister's husband and finally leaves her family to settle with him on Moynadeep island.
 Her performance in this film was appreciated by the critics and media personalities.
 Utpal Dutt, who was also a part of this venture, was recorded to comment on her performance: "Roopa has really lived the life of Kapila with those flawless body languages of a woman from the fisherman community."

 In 1995, She accepted a role in Ravi Chopra's Kanoon on the latter's insistence.
 In 1995, she appeared in Amal Roy Ghatak's Bengali film Ujan, which won her the BFJA Award for Best Supporting Actress in 1996.
 In 1996, she appeared in Aparna Sen's award-winning Bengali film Yugant, where she played the character of an obsessed dancer.
 Her performance in the film won favourable reviews.

-Apart from acting in feature films, she went on appearing in numerous telefilms and television series, both in Bengali and Hindi, including Sukanya (1998).
+Ganguly was once again cast as Draupadi in the Bengali TV series Draupadi (1999) directed and produced by Shishir Gupta.
+The screenplay was written by Dev Kumar Acharya while the background score was composed by Devjyoti Basu.